Telomeres are complex nuclear structures located at the ends of chromosomes.

 Currently, there is no way to completely stop telomere shortening, but there are ways to slow the process and even lengthen them:

-• Genome Therapies: Advanced genome therapies are being developed to lengthen telomeres.
+- Genomic Therapies: Advanced genomic therapies are being developed to lengthen telomeres.
 These treatments include:

-• Genetic Engineering: Introducing therapeutic genes into cells, whose role is to lengthen telomeres.
+- Genetic Engineering: Introducing therapeutic genes into cells, whose function is to lengthen telomeres.

-• Medication: Developing new drugs that promote the activity of telomerase, an enzyme that protects telomeres.
+- Pharmacological Treatment: Developing new drugs that encourage the activity of telomerase, an enzyme that protects telomeres.

 Future Research: